bilgehannevruz/rodrunner/tests/README.md

-# Tests for iRODS Prefect Workflows
+# Tests for Rodrunner

-This directory contains tests for the iRODS Prefect workflows project.
+This directory contains tests for the Rodrunner project.

 ## Test Structure